slsu0424/slsu0424.github.io/_posts/2023-11-30-interact-critical-care-data-using-natural-language.md

 Download the MIMIC-III* <a href="https://physionet.org/content/mimiciii-demo/1.4/" target="_blank">files</a> (open access), and load the [ADMISSIONS]() table into Azure SQL Database.

-*Please note that if planning to use credentialed MIMIC data, it is recommended to enroll in the Azure OpenAI service - https://lnkd.in/eWcjS96R
+**Note: that if planning to use credentialed MIMIC data, it is recommended to enroll in the Azure OpenAI service - https://lnkd.in/eWcjS96R.

 ## Connect to Azure SQL Database